 About Seamus Heaney

 Seamus Justin Heaney was born in 1939 and died in 2013.
-He was an Irish poet, playwright and translator.
-During his lifetime, he was an important figure in poetry and it is believed to be one of the best Irish poets of all times.
+He was an Irish poet, playwright, and translator.
+During his lifetime, he was an important figure in poetry and he is believed to be one of the best Irish poets of all time.
 Robert Lowell said he was “the most important Irish poet since Yeats”.
-Seamus Heaney received several awards, including the Geoffrey Faber Memorial Prize (1968), the E. M. Foster award (1975), the PEN Translation Prize (1985), the Golden Wreath of Poetry, the T. S. Eliot prize, among others.
+Seamus Heaney received several awards, including the Geoffrey Faber Memorial Prize (1968), the E. M. Foster award (1975), the PEN Translation Prize (1985), the Golden Wreath of Poetry, and the T. S. Eliot prize, among others.
 Moreover, he won the Literature Nobel Prize in 1995 because his works “had lyrical beauty and ethical depth, which exalt everyday miracles and the living past”.

 From 1981 to 2006, Seamus Heaney lived part-time in the United States.
-He worked as a professor and was a “Poet in Residence” in Harvard University.
-One of his most well-known works is Death of a Naturalist.
+He worked as a professor and was a “Poet in Residence” at Harvard University.
+One of his most well-known works is ‘Death of a Naturalist‘.
 Death of a Naturalist was issued in 1966 and was Heaney’s first major published collection.
 Other notable works include: